What is art deco style?

 The Roaring ’20s

-Art deco was a relatively short-lived design style.
-Therefore, it has become inextricably linked with one historical period in particular: the Roaring ’20s.
-During a time when men and women were dressing in lavish clothing and embracing splendor, art deco’s luxurious, fun style fit in perfectly.
-Outdoor soirees where guests sipped cocktails and conversed on decadently ornate wrought iron garden furniture were all the rage.
-These days, it’s prominently showcased in films set during that time period, including “Midnight in Paris,” “Chicago” and Baz Luhrmann’s “The Great Gatsby.”
-If you’ve seen Luhrmann’s film, consider the glossy opulence of Jay Gatsby’s mansion and the deco cabinets and furnishings featured in Daisy Buchanan’s sitting room.
-These films make one thing clear: Art deco was an integral part of the period and continues to be one of the most beloved decorating styles.
+Art Deco was a relatively short-lived design style and has become inextricably linked with one particular historical period – the Roaring ’20s.
+Art Deco’s luxurious, fun style was a perfect fit for a time when men and women dressed in lavish clothing and embraced splendor.
+Outdoor soirees where guests sipped cocktails and conversed on decadent wrought iron garden furniture were all the rage.
+These days, it’s prominent in films set during that period, including “Midnight in Paris,” “Chicago” and Baz Luhrmann’s “The Great Gatsby.”
+These films remind us that Art Deco was an integral part of those years and it continues to be one of the most beloved decorating styles.

 Prominent figures who influenced the design style

-There are tons of architects and designers who greatly influenced art deco, but some had more of an impact than others.
+While plenty of architects and designers influenced Art Deco, some were more impactful than others.
 Here are just a few of the most prominent figures in the design style’s history:

 Le Corbusier

-Le Corbusier was a highly influential architect and designer, and although his work was more in line with mid-century modern and Bauhaus, he’s credited for being the first person to use the term “art deco.”
-His showing at the Paris Exhibition was one of the only ones that featured more modern, simplistic designs in stark contrast to the elaborate French art deco ones.
+Le Corbusier was a highly influential architect and designer and, although his work was more in line with mid-century modern and Bauhaus, he’s credited with being the first person to use the term “Art Deco.”
+His showing at the Paris Exhibition was one of the few featuring more modern, simplistic designs in stark contrast to the elaborate French Art Deco ones.

 Josef Hoffman